Unity-Technologies/ziva-vfx-utils/docs/sp2_menuBar.rst

   import zBuilder.utils as utils utils.load_rig(file_name, solver_name=None)

-Saves a Ziva rig in the select solver to a disk file.
+Saves the Ziva rig present only in the selected solver to a disk file.
-Only the Ziva rig in the selected solver is saved;
-rigs tied to other solvers are not saved.

 **Python commands**::